gohugoio/hugoDocs/content/en/functions/go-template/range.md

 can't evaluate field Title in type int
 ```

-The error occurs because we are trying to use the `.Title` method on a string instead of a `Page` object.
+The error occurs because we are trying to use the `Title` method on a string instead of a `Page` object.
 Within the `range` block, if we want to render the page title, we need to get the context passed into the template.

 > [!NOTE]
 > Use the `$` to get the context passed into the template.